Chimoney/chimoney-community-projects/README.md

 ## Obtaining API Keys

-1. **Sign up for a Chimoney Developer Account:** If you don't already have one, you'll need to sign up for a Chimoney developer account at [developer.chimoney.com](https://developer.chimoney.com).
+1. **Sign up for a Chimoney Developer Account:** If you don't already have one, you'll need to sign up for a Chimoney developer account at [sandbox.chimoney.io](sandbox.chimoney.io/developers).

 2. **Create a New Application:** Once logged in, navigate to your developer dashboard and create a new application.
-This will generate API key for you.
+This will generate your API key for you.

-3. **Secure Your API Keys:** API keys are sensitive credentials, so be sure to keep them secure.
-Avoid sharing them in public forums or repositories.

-4. **Add API Keys to Your Environment:** To use the keys in your development environment, add them as environment variables or configure them in your SDK settings.

-5. **Start Contributing:** With your API keys in place, you're ready to start contributing to SDKtoberfest!
+5. **Start Contributing:** With your API keys in place, you're ready to start contributing!

 ## Contributing